Live Music Walks with Ange Boxall and Splendid Gin

 Following a leisurely breakfast at the lodge, there’s plenty of time for a morning swim or final spa treatment before we depart the lodge.
 Unlike our other walking, today we venture through eucalypt forests and coastal heathland.
 We’ll enjoy a forest lunch to the sound of native birds, including the endemic green rosella.

-The Bay of Fires Lodge Walk features superb exclusive accommodation located within footsteps of the pristine Bay of Fires beaches.
+The Bay of Fires Signature Walk features superb exclusive accommodation located within footsteps of the pristine Bay of Fires beaches.

 Forester Beach Camp